 Giant Robo takes place in an alternate retro-futuristic environment where the world is dependent on a fuel source called the Shizuma Drive that replaces fossil fuels and nuclear energy.
 This energy source is cleaner, more efficient, and more renewable, yet the entire world becomes quite overdependent on it.
 There’s a malevolent group called Big Fire that wants to destroy humanity.
 Fortunately, there’s the heroic International Police Organization and their top agents known as the Experts of Justice ready to fight Big Fire.
 One of the newest recruits is the orphaned Daisaku Kusama and his mechanical nuclear weapon known as Giant Robo that’s controlled by his watch.

 My jaw dropped by the animation with how well it’s aged.
-This is pure hand-drawn 90s animation at it’s finest.
+This is pure hand-drawn 90s animation at its finest.
 All the fight scenes look smooth and there was so much effort put into the movements of the different characters.
 The animators gave Giant Robo a huge epic feel and it shows throughout every second.
-I also liked the amalgamation of mecha, kung fu movie, and superhero influences sprinkled throughout.
+I also liked the amalgamation of mecha, kung fu movies, and superhero influences sprinkled throughout.
 There are anime series that came out a decade later that don’t even look this good.
 One thing that was surprising from a historical perspective is that the character designs retain their old-school look to them in a time period that would have frowned upon it.
 Hats off to Mu Animation Studio for making this near-operatic and melodramatic mecha OVA series.

 The characters can be over-the-top, but they certainly work here.
 Daisaku is the tragic protagonist after he loses his parents.
-Him being twelve years old while being raised by the Experts of Justice of all people provides him some protection, but also an uncertainty in how he can be a proper hero.
+His being twelve years old while being raised by the Experts of Justice of all people provides him some protection, but also uncertainty in how he can be a proper hero.
 Daisaku may doubt himself, but he’s quite brave and is able to control Giant Robo to take on the various villains from Big Fire.
 He’s certainly a better protagonist than Shinji Ikari, that’s for sure.
 There’s Gin Rei who acts as a big sister figure to Daisaku.
 Don’t let her good looks fool you, she’s capable of kicking butt like the rest of the Experts of Justice, and she even has some supernatural abilities including teleportation.
 One standout character was the main villain Genya.
 He could’ve been some typical suave evil genius, but he has way more depth than that.
 Genya has a very sympathetic backstory which is revealed through flashbacks and crazy plot twists.
 It doesn’t excuse his destructive nature, but he really didn’t have to be the man he’d end up being.
 Both voice actors did a great job of portraying this villain, but I have to give props to Dan Green for playing a character outside of his comfort zone.
 I may give him crap for being in a ton of 4KIDS anime and cartoons, but as I’ve learned with Jungle Emperor Leo where he played the adult version of Leo/Kimba, he can actually be really good when he’s trying.

 While Giant Robo certainly is an epic-looking anime, I do have some issues with it.
 I understand they couldn’t get the entire saga animated, but I wanted to see more after the last episode since it was clearly sequel bait.
 Also, you never get to see Big Fire (the leader who shares the name of his organization) at all despite some of his subordinates hyping him up.
 That was a major letdown.
 I also thought the parallels of good and evil were too heavy-handed despite the intentional old-school superhero and tokusatsu influences.
 I mean, the lead heroes are called the Experts of Justice, so subtlety flies out the window in that sense.
 Conversely, most of the Big Fire foot soldiers wear KKK-style robes while doing the Nazi salute while saying “Hail Big Fire!
 Allegiance or death!”.
 Come on, even Hydra and Zeon were more subtle than that and the former is literally a Nazi off-shoot organization in the Marvel Universe.
 I did get creeped out by the friendship between Gin Rei and Daisaku.
-I get that they are doing the sibling-like relationship, but some of Gin Rei’s interactions with Daisaku went beyond that as he kisses him once.
+I get that they are doing a sibling-like relationship, but some of Gin Rei’s interactions with Daisaku went beyond that as he kisses him once.
 Keep in mind that she’s an adult and Daisaku is only twelve years old.
 There’s also a sexist implication with Yoshi and Gin Rei.
 Yoshi is this tall female powerhouse, so I knew she was going to suffer from “Vasquez Dies First Syndrome” and there’s even Gin Rei’s fate.
-Realize that they were the only two female protagonists, it gets uncomfortable.
+Realizing that they were the only two female protagonists, it gets uncomfortable.

 Giant Robo isn’t the best OVA series ever as some hardcore otaku proclaim, but it’s certainly not a bad watch.
 The animation is wonderful and has aged gracefully even watching it in this day and age.
 There are some really good plot twists and a real sense of danger as both heroes and villains win and lose some battles in this worldwide battle.
-The sound design and music is exquisite with these epic sounds that would put John Williams or Hans Zimmer to shame.
+The sound design and music are exquisite with these epic sounds that would put John Williams or Hans Zimmer to shame.
 Not everything is star-spangled awesome with some of the plot holes and implications with some of the characters which did hamper this otherwise epic mecha series.
 Giant Robo is a good re-contextualized old-school mecha series with some legit depth, but I do admit that this OVA is overrated though.